akexorcist/RoundCornerProgressBar/README.md

 Feature
 ===========================
+* Touch Seeking functionality added.
+(Enable with XML or programmatically.)
 * Round value configurable (recommend dp) for a corner of progress bar
 * Color changable for a progress
 * Adjust padding range between progress bar and progress or between image icon and progress